The TP4056 chip is a lithium Ion battery charger for a single cell

 and the other is a dual N Channel MOSFET required by the DW01A chip.

-This chip provides battery protection but it is not used in the right
+This chip provides battery protection but it is not used in quite

 Charger input protection